Internal — Marketing Rollout Internal

 • Archive every existing post on Brad's grid.
 (Don't nuke — archive.)

-• Update bio to something cryptic.
-A URL and a date, a single lure emoji, or blank.
+• Update bio to a single fishing lure emoji.
+Nothing else.

 • No caption.
 No teaser post.
 Just the silence.